School of Computer Science

 Medical diagnosis

 In addition to interesting theoretical questions, the practical aim is to develop computer tools which assist the clinical expert in difficult visual tasks.
-Medical imaging domains include dermatology (pigmented skin lesions, or moles), ophthalmology (fundus images), endoscopy, radiology (X-ray mammography, CT and MRI images of the brain) and fluorescence and optical microscopy.
+Medical imaging domains include dermatology (pigmented skin lesions, or moles), ophthalmology (fundus images), endoscopy, radiology and a range of microscopies.

-In collaboration with colleagues working in the area of Natural Computation I have begun to explore the use of genetic algorithms and evolutionary computation to evolve new methods and operators for image analysis and interpretation.
+In collaboration with colleagues working in the area of Natural Computation and Machine Learning I have begun to explore the use of those techniques in medical image interpretation.